 In this context, it is also worth mentioning what is thesis statement and how to write a thesis statement.
 It is briefly formulated key points and main thoughts of scholarly work.
 It is written based on the type listed below.

 What are the main types of thesis statements?

 Analytical Thesis Statement.
 An analytical statement aims at analyzing a given issue.
 When writing a thesis statement of this type, student has to define a topic and dissect some aspects of it.
 An analytical thesis statement outlines subject, which is going to be examined and demonstrates how it will be dissected.

 Expository Thesis Statement.
-When wondering “how to start a thesis statement” of expository variety, student has to explain chosen topic to a reader.
+When wondering “how to start a thesis statement” or “how to write a poetry analysis” of expository variety, student has to explain chosen topic to a reader.
 You are to decide on vital aspects of your topic and elaborate on those in your paper’s body.
 In this type of statement, you need to list topic’s aspects, which you are going to elaborate on according to the order in which they will be discussed.

 Argumentative Thesis Statement.
 An argumentative statement poses a certain argument by taking a stand on a subject.
 In a body of your paper, you’ll need to defend your claim.
 An argumentative thesis statement poses your claim as well as how your work will support it.

 These are written under supervision of scientific curator – a professor of graduating department, who is assigned to student after choosing a topic.
 A curator can be selected from list provided by university or offered independently: the main thing is that it should correspond to your specialty and be amenable to the fullest possible disclosure within a framework of your study.